gilbertfrancois/pytorch-prune-cnn/README.md

 ## About

-This repository explores how to prune trained networks.
+This repository explores what pruning of neural networks is and how to apply it using pyTorch.
 For this purpose a very small ResNet10 has been chosen, trained with FashionMNIST.

 ![ResNet10](assets/ResNet10_00010_09252.onnx.svg)

-## Unstructured Pruning (Most Common by Default)
+## Unstructured Pruning

 In unstructured pruning, the pruning mechanism operates at the level of individual weight elements within a tensor.
 For example, PyTorch's default pruning methods such as `prune.global_unstructured` or `prune.l1_unstructured` will set some individual weights to zero, regardless of their location in the weight tensor.